A Naive Environment-based Polymorphic Type Inferencer

-Like in the previous lesson, all we have to do is to take the LAMBDA type inferencer in Lesson 5 and only change the macro
+Like in the previous lesson, all we have to do is to take the LAMBDA type inferencer in Lesson 5 and only change the rule

 The reasons why this works have already been explained in the previous lesson, so we do not repeat them here.

-Since our new let macro uses substitution, we have to require the substitution module at the top and also import SUBSTITUTION in the current module, besides the already existing UNIFICATION.
+Since our new let rule uses substitution, we have to require the substitution module at the top and also import SUBSTITUTION in the current module, besides the already existing UNIFICATION.

 Everything which worked with the type inferencer in Lesson 7 should also work now.
 Let us only try the exponential type example,

 let f00 = lambda x . lambda y . x in let f01 = lambda x . f00 (f00 x) in let f02 = lambda x . f01 (f01 x) in let f03 = lambda x . f02 (f02 x) in let f04 = lambda x . f03 (f03 x) in f04